-Ann: And my upbringing was that we didn't have much money.
-My dad was tight—he was a penny-pincher—my mom would hide everything: we'd go shopping; and she'd say [whispering]: “Don't bring the bags in.
+Ann: And my upbringing was that we didn't have much money, and my dad was tight—he was a penny-pincher.
+My mom would hide everything: we'd go shopping; and she'd say [whispering]: “Don't bring the bags in.
 Your dad's home”; and so we would hide it all.
-My mom would give me a credit card, as the youngest of four; she goes, “Just go get whatever you want, but don't tell your dad.”
+My mom would give me a credit card, as the youngest of four—she goes, “Just go get whatever you want, but don't tell your dad.”

-Bob: Your pattern, coming into marriage, is [Laughter]: “Go get whatever you want, just don't tell Dave.”
+Bob: So, your pattern, coming into marriage, is [Laughter]: “Go get whatever you want, just don't tell Dave.”

 Dave: And I didn't give her the credit card.
 [Laughter]